PROGRAMS YOU SHOULD KNOW ABOUT:

 Alcohol is present in the milk of people who drink it, and has been linked to many of the same problems as prenatal exposure (7).

-Alcohol does not increase milk production or promote let-down (7).
+Beer and other alcoholic drinks do not increase milk production or promote let-down (7).

 Overdose

-Death or injury may result from respiratory arrest, cardiac arrest, electrolyte imbalance, aspiration of emesis, falls or other traumatic injury.
+Alcohol overdose is a medical emergency and requires immediate treatment (1).
+Passing out is combined with nausea, vomiting and a decreased gag reflex, and death or injury may result from respiratory arrest, cardiac arrest, electrolyte imbalance, inhaling vomit, falls or other traumatic injury.

 Avoid Dangerous Combinations